thomas-marquis/ytrack-python-1/subjects/Q01E05_numerical_operation_the_return/README.md

 ## Instructions

-Create a file `numerical_operations.py` (you can reuse the existing one) and implement following functions:
+Create a file `numerical_operations.py` (you can reuse the existing one) and implements following functions:

 * `modulo(a, b)`
 * `divide(a, b)`